bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/getting-around.md

 ---
 ## Locator Widget
-The Locator widget can be used to quickly access everything in QGIS from layers to processing algorithms.
+The Locator widget (Lower left of the QGIS window) can be used to quickly access everything in QGIS from layers to processing algorithms.

 ![Locator Widget](../images/locator.gif)